Mary Somerville: Science practice and writing

 She was among those who discussed a hypothetical planet perturbing Uranus.
 In the 6th edition of Connexion (1842), she wrote, "If after the lapse of years the tables formed from a combination of numerous observations should be still inadequate to represent the motions of Uranus, the discrepancies may reveal the existence, nay, even the mass and orbit of a body placed for ever beyond the sphere of vision".
 Predictions were fulfilled in 1846 with the discovery of Neptune revolving at a distance of 3,000,000,000 miles from the Sun.
 "The mass of Neptune, the size and position of his orbit in space, and his periodic time, were determined from his disturbing action on Uranus before the planet itself had been seen."
 Connexion ran to 10 editions, more than 9,000 copies and was its publisher's most successful science book until The Origin of Species by Charles Darwin.
 It was translated into German and Italian and went through various editions in the United States.

 In the revised third edition of Physical Geography, published in 1851, Somerville noted that her publisher had intended to include illustrations, but that this plan was abandoned since the Physical Atlas provided maps illustrating the "most important questions" of physical geography.
 Geographical Distribution of Plants from Alexander Keith Johnston's 1848 The Physical Atlas.

 Her book Physical Geography was published in 1848 and was the first English textbook on the subject.
 It remained in use until the early 20th century.
 Physical Geography was financially successful and brought her the Victoria Gold Medal of the Royal Geographical Society.
 Somerville followed, as she said, "the noble example of Baron Humboldt, the patriarch of physical geography", and she took an extended view of geography that included the Earth, its animal, "vegetable inhabitants", as well as "the past and present condition of man, the origin, manners, and languages of existing nations, and the monuments of those that have been".

 One of the 180 illustrations in the book Molecular and Microscopic Science, published 1869.
-This is an illustration of a Haliomma echinaster, a bioluminiescent radiolarian.
+This is an illustration of a Haliomma echinaster, a bioluminescent radiolarian.